telamon/oxytox/README.md

 **First time players:**
-- X: pick someone you've shared a hug with before.
+- X: pick someone you've shared a _real_ hug with before.
 - Y: 2-3s is a good value.

 ## The Game